When is the Best Time to Visit France?

 Top Tip: We recommend booking the Tour du Mont Blanc at least 6 months in advance, especially for the Classic hut-to-hut itineraries.

 Autumn in the Loire Valley is a must!
 Although known for its fairy-tale châteauxs, and gardens this is also the land of wine.
 Red, White, Rose, Sparkling - it has it all.
 September and October is a time of tranquillity -find yourself surrounded by vineyards, wildflowers and rolling farmlands.
 The only noise to be heard is the snipping of grapes in the distance.

 Top Tip: Do try Sancerre wine if possible while in the village of Sancerre.
 It won't disappoint.

-Tuscany and Piedmont are a wine-lovers dream during harvest season.
+Provence is a wine-lovers dream during harvest season.
 September is generally the month of the grape harvest which makes late-September and early October a great time to visit.
 The days are warm, and the nights are cool, and most towns in the region will have a harvest festival.
 It’s not difficult to find a quaint wine bar nestled within the hilltop towns, where you can soak up the buzzing atmosphere.

 - The Alps – Walking in the French Alps is an experience that you will never forget.
 The peace, the scenery, the crisp, ultra-clear air, but again….The Scenery!
 The Alps are beautiful, snow-capped peaks drop to lush, green valleys divided by glacial blue rivers and lakes.
 The classic route is the Tour du Mont Blanc, but the GR5 from Lake Geneva to Chamonix is well worth a walk too.